-According to the most recent estimates from the WHO and the Joint United Nations Programme on HIV/AIDS, 34 million people around the world had HIV in 2010.
-This figure includes 16.8 million women and 3.4 million children under age 15.
+According to the most recent estimates from the World Health Organization (WHO) and the Joint United Nations Programme on HIV/AIDS, 34 million people around the world had HIV in 2010.
+About one-half were women, and one-tenth were children younger than age 15.

-About 21% of those infected with HIV in the United States are unaware of their infection.1 Young people 13 to 29 years old accounted for 39% of all new HIV infections in the United States in 2009.2 That year, there also were an estimated 11,200 new HIV infections among women in the United States, accounting for 23% of those newly infected with HIV.3
+About 18% of those infected with HIV in the United States are unaware of their infection.2 Young adults ages 25 to 34 accounted for 28% of new HIV infections in the United States in 2011, and young people 13 to 24 years old accounted for 21 %.2 That year, women accounted for an estimated 10,512—or 21%—of the estimated 50,199 new HIV cases in the United States.2

 The CDC collects statistics about HIV/AIDS in the United States, including the number of new infections and the number of infections in different groups.
 Visit the CDC's website for more statistics about HIV/AIDS in the United States.

 Globally, women represent about half of people with HIV, according to the WHO.
 This proportion is higher in some parts of the world, such as sub-Saharan Africa, where 60% of those infected are female.

 In the United States, women make up almost one-quarter of those with HIV, according to the CDC.
 Some American women are at greater risk of HIV infection than others.
 Black women are more than 16 times more likely than white women to become infected with HIV, for example.
 Visit the CDC's website for more statistics about HIV/AIDS and women.